Green and blue is a brand new resort built with a focus on attention to detail.

 Power supply: Mains Electricity

 Communications: WiFi and a phone are found in every bungalow and in the villa.
-There are plans to add a computer to the lounge area.

 TV & radio: There are no TVs or radios here.